 Bridge Mountain is quite prominent from certain locations on the loop road.
 The summit itself is a bald fin of rock somewhat reminiscent of Half Dome.
 From most points on the loop road it is the major domelike summit at the top of Icebox Canyon.

 Reaching Bridge Mountain from Icebox Canyon itself is complicated and rugged, I have not done it.
 A few routes are rumored high up on the Pine Creek side, perhaps adventurous climbers will add these.

 There is a primitive trail up Bridge Mountain from the northwest.
 This makes a fun hike but it takes a full day, plus you need a 4WD to get to the trailhead.
 You drive the loop road past Willow Springs, then take the Rocky Gap Road (4WD) to the trailhead.
 Consult the visitor center or the book "Hiking Las Vegas" by Branch Whitney for more info on this trail.

 The trail is pretty wild near the end, and travels mostly over bare rock - it is not so easy to follow.
-At one point it ascends a rib of rock that head on you will swear is at least 5.8.
-But remarkably it's only 3rd class.
+At one point it ascends a rib of rock that head on you will swear is at least 5.8 (see this Photo

 Here is a route with an approach that will take you longer than doing the route itself!
 If this turns you off, no need to read farther.
 This route looks intriguing from the loop road, but it is a huge effort to get to the base and the route is shorter than it looks (only 5 pitches).
 It is best to take a very small rack as the climb is not that hard.
 This route is the Snake Dike of Red Rocks, but that perhaps is too big a compliment.
 Still, I highly recommend this route if you are up for an ...[more]
-Browse More Classics in NV
+Browse More Classics in Nevada